 - Oropharyngeal candidiasis: 100 mg daily for 15 days.
 (1 capsule)

 - Vulvovaginal candidiasis: 400 mg in two divided doses taken on the same day.
-(4 capsules).
+(4 tablets).

-- Subcutaneous and systemic fungal infections: 200-400 mg daily during the time that the lesions persist.
-(2 to 4 capsules)
+- Subcutaneous and systemic fungal infections: 200-400 mg daily when the lesions persist.
+(2 to 4 tablets)

-Higher doses may be needed in patients with nail infections: 400 mg daily for 7 consecutive days for 3 months.
+Higher doses may be needed in patients with nail infections: 400 mg daily for seven consecutive days for three months.
 (4 capsules)

 - Upset stomach or dizziness

-Tell your doctor immediately if you have any of these serious side effects:
+Tell your doctor immediately if you have any of these severe side effects: